 It can also be jarring to move house, especially if you’ve been in the same one for a long time.
 There can be an adjustment period as you get used to the quirks of the new home, the rhythms of the new neighbourhood, and the realities of much less mug choice for your morning cuppa.

 One con that can sneak up on you is the potential for losing a sense of independence.
 This could occur if you’re moving from your own home to an apartment or anywhere where you don’t have total control over the whole property, and it can take some getting used to.

 Finally, even though you might make money on the sale of your old home, there can also be unexpected costs involved with the move and your new place.
 This can include costs for an inspection, lawyer’s fees, urgent repairs, moving truck hire and/or movers, or new rates.

 So the question is: Stay in the same place and avoid the dreaded packing, or seek greener pastures and less housekeeping?
-Unlike the decision to protect your family with funeral insurance, it’s not an easy decision to downsize.
+Unlike the decision to protect your family with Seniors Term Life Insurance, it’s not an easy decision to downsize.
 One to think about over a mug of tea perhaps – or 19.

 This article is provided for information purposes and is not intended as advice, it doesn’t consider your individual needs or situation.
 If you're thinking about buying or selling a property, you should always get specific advice.